Refuse, recycling, and nuisances in Headington

 The city is divided into two collection zones, and the whole of Headington and Marston is in the north (BLUE) zone.

-It is an offence to leave rubbish on the pavement earlier than the night before collection.
+It is an offence to leave bins out on the pavement earlier than the night before collection.

 Doorstep collection

 Oxford has a fortnightly collection (except for food waste, which is collected weekly in the special caddy).
-Under the new system, waste is collected one week, and recycling the other.
+Waste for landfill is collected one week, and recycling the other.

 The wheelie bin (right) comes in three sizes.
-Rubbish that cannot be recycled must be put in the wheelie bin, which should not be overfilled.
+Rubbish that can not be recycled must be put in the green wheelie bin, which should not be overfilled.

 If your property is assessed by the city council as being unsuitable for a wheelie bin, you will be provided with special lilac sacks.